velandia07web/fullstack_code_challenge/README.md

 #### **Endpoints**
 1. **POST /messages:**
-   - 💾 Receives a message from a user and saves it in the database.
+   - 💾 Receives a message from an user and saving it in the database.
    - 🤖 If the message is sent to the bot, it generates an automatic response based on predefined keywords.
      Example keywords:
      - "Hola" → "Hola, ¿en qué puedo ayudarte?"